remunds/data-offloading-app/README.md

 # Authorizations for the application

 The application requests authorization for your location while it is running to determine your position on the map.
 Furthermore, when doing a photo capturing task, you are asked to allow access to the camera and microphone of the device.
+Apart from that the user can run the application as a background service to passively download and upload data.